landge/vitepress-wiki/docs/new-wiki.md

 # New Wiki
-Hi my new wiki pa
+Hi my new wiki page.